vvivan89/react-native-maps-arrow-line/README.md

  - **arrow**: ReactComponent<br />
 _default: triangle composed of a **View** components_<br />
 It is possible to use custom pointer.
 This should be a function returning React Component.<br />
-Please note if you use a custom component: in the default state (when no rotation applied) the component should point to the top.
+Please note if you use a custom component: in the default state (when no rotation applied) the component should point to the top.<br />

 ## Examples
 ![examples](./example/assets/examples.png)